spondonsarma/ALF_2.5_Personal/COMMUNITY.md

 ## Becoming a Core Developer
 Someone who is already a core developer needs to create a public issue on our gitlab that describes who you are and why you can contribute to the ALF Project in the long run.
 Then we vote.
-You are accepted if all agree.
+You are accepted if all (the group of owners) agree.

 ## Getting access to the Development repository.
 Someone who already has access must open a public issue on our gitlab that describes